 After the study section or Special Emphasis Panel reviews your application, scores are made available to applicants in their personal eRA Commons account.
 Scores are usually available within several working days after the review meeting.
 If your score has not appeared within two weeks after the review meeting, call your Scientific Review Officer.

-Summary statements containing the reviewer’s critiques and the Scientific Review Officer’s overall summary of the review are also available in the eRA Commons, usually by six weeks following the review meeting.
+Summary statements containing the reviewer’s critiques and the Scientific Review Officer’s overall summary of the review are also available in the eRA Commons, usually by one month following the review meeting.